-Do you ever wonder if your church or organisation or your place of work would cease to function, that the world would stop rotating, if you ever stopped doing whatever it is that you’re doing?
-That you have to carry on because there’s no-one who can possibly take your place?
+Do you ever wonder that if your church or organisation or your place of work would cease to function, then the world would stop rotating, if you ever stopped doing whatever it is that you’re doing?
+That you absolutely have to carry on because there’s no-one who can possibly take your place?
 Or perhaps you know someone like that?
 If so, then our text from 1 Kings is for you.

 Elijah is a larger-than-life character.
 A hairy man, with a big leather belt, who outruns chariots, raises a widow’s dead son, bests a bunch of prophets in a trial by fire and gets fed by angels and by birds.
 He twice calls down destruction on a group of soldiers and at the end, if you can call it the end, he doesn’t die but gets taken up to heaven, on standby to talk to Jesus at a later date.

 It’s how we often think about former Vicars isn’t it?
 We moan and groan when they’re here but when they’re gone it’s as if they walked on water.